-In 1986 in Germany I saw a newspaper article about a home built recumbent bike and resolved to make one myself.
-I have been making them ever since.
+In 1986 in Germany I read about a homebuilt recumbent bike in a newspaper and resolved to make one myself.
+Since then I have made dozens of them.

-As well as recumbents, I have made load carriers and several tandem Human Powered Vehicles: my son Ewan has had a pedalling seat on a string of tandems since the age of 4 and he is now 19, and has overtaken me in height!
+As well as recumbents, I have made load carriers and tandem Human Powered Vehicles: my son Ewan has had a pedalling seat on a string of tandems since the age of 4 and he is now married!

 In 1997 I joined OzHPV and started to meet many other HPV builders : I am forever grateful for their camaraderie, friendship and advice.